xt1058/graphql-template/README.md

               |-> types -> User -> index.ts ( User types )
                       |--> Post -> index.ts ( Post types )

-Inside server folder there are the necessary files for connecting to MongoDB, mongo models, and for running the koa server
+Inside server's folder there are the necessary files for connecting to MongoDB, mongo models, and for running the koa server